 Changes in Internal Control Over Financial Reporting.
-An evaluation was performed under the supervision and with the participation of our management, including our principal executive officer and our principal financial and accounting officer, of any change in our internal control over financial reporting that occurred during the quarter ended June 30, 2008 and that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
-In that regard, during the quarter ended June 30, 2008, we began implementing some of the remedial measures described above, including an enhancement of the reports designed to identify non-standard or modified sales transactions and reinforcing the policy requiring the sales organization to timely submit these reports.
-In addition, in the quarter ended June 30, 2008, we implemented an internal audit function and hired additional personnel, including a director of internal audit who reports to our audit committee.
-Other than as described above, during the quarter ended June 30, 2008, there have not been any changes to the Company's internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+An evaluation was performed under the supervision and with the participation of our management, including our principal executive officer and our principal financial and accounting officer, of any change in our internal control over financial reporting that occurred during the quarter ended September 30, 2008 and that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+In that regard, during the quarter ended September 30, 2008, we continued to implement the remedial measures described above, including implementing a written policy regarding revenue recognition related to sales of vendor-managed inventory and automating the process by which the sales organization submits reports that identify non-standard or modified sales transactions.
+Other than as described above, during the quarter ended September 30, 2008, there have not been any changes to the Company's internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

-Subsequent to June 30, 2008 we continued the remediation described above.
+Subsequent to September 30, 2008 we continued the remediation described above.